The Public Interest Disclosure Act 2018 (SA) (the PID Act) commenced on 1 July 2019, replacing the Whistleblowers Protection Act 1993 (SA).

-An appropriate disclosure of public administration information concerning the LSA or an LSA employee can be made to the LSA responsible officer or to another relevant authority as defined by the Act.
+An appropriate disclosure of public administration information concerning the Lifetime Support Authority (LSA) or an LSA employee can be made to the LSA responsible officer or any other relevant authority as defined by the PID Act.

-There are a number of ways you can contact an LSA responsible officer to make an appropriate disclosure of public interest information, including:
+There are a number of ways you can contact an LSA responsible officer, including:

 Public Interest Disclosure

 Lifetime Support Authority

 PO Box 1218, Adelaide SA 5000 Australia

 |Visit our contact us page for further information|